scottgit/evidential/README.md

-# they-said
+# Evidential
-An app to analyze the argument of texts on claims
+An app to analyze the argument of texts for various claims

 ## Technologies Used